2017 Gabon Global Money Week

 NUMBER OF CHILDREN REACHED INDIRECTLY:

-During Global Money Week 2017, GOPA consulting in collaboration with various partners, the Ministry of Budget, the association act for an autonomous youth (APJA), la Bourse des Valeurs Mobiliere d’Afrique Centrale (BVMAC), banks and microfinances institutions, African institute of management (AUM), 6 schools and radio television Gabonaise (RTG), organized various activities.
+During Global Money Week 2017, GOPA in collaboration with various partners organized activities.
 The participating students had the opportunity to visit the Bourse des Valeurs Mobilieres de l’Afrique Centrale BVMAC.
 Two raising awareness sessions were organized, one by the African Institute of Management (AUM), and the second session was organized by a young entrepreneurs’ association.
-These sessions were dealing with the topic of financial literacy for children and youth.
+These sessions dealt with the topic of financial literacy for children and youth.

-Also, during the week, a raising awareness fair was organized in 5 different schools, offering the possibility to the participants to open bank accounts.
-On the 4th of April 2017, the stock exchange opened its doors for the listing of the first bond issue of the Congolese state, senior representatives from Gabon and Congo attended the ceremony and 10 students participating in GMW received an invitation to attend.
+Also, during the Week, a fair was organized in 5 different schools in order to raise awareness, offering also the possibility for the participants to open bank accounts.
+On the 4th of April 2017, the stock exchange opened its doors for the listing of the first bond issue of the Congolese state.
+Senior representatives from Gabon and Congo attended the ceremony and 10 students participating in GMW received an invitation to attend.

-Thanks to a partnership with “La régionale” Gabon, young people participating in GMW had the possibility to receive information regarding junior bank accounts.
+Thanks to a partnership with “La régionale” Gabon, young people participating in GMW received information regarding junior bank accounts.

 2016 Gabon Global Money Week